danbrown1010/Blaktip/README.md

+s Kanye West said:

+> We're living the future so
+> the present is our past.

+ think you should use an
+`<addr>` element here instead.

+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b

 # Blaktip
 ## Monitor, manage, and instrument marine livestock environments...
 Blaktip is a modern serverless application used to monitor, manage instrument marine livestock environments.
 The app showcases serverless services using the AWS platform.